 The Security Audit Logging includes a set of security relevant events that must be audited.
 When one of these events happens the record of the event must be described a specific way.
 The systems are expected to support the recording of all of the security relevant events that might happen in the system.
-The ATNA Profile offloads the recording, filtering, alerting, and reporting

-1190 to an audit service.
+The ATNA Profile offloads the recording, filtering, alerting, and reporting to an audit service.
 The more centralized this audit log analysis can be, the easier it is to prove accountability across the whole Document Sharing exchange.

 Once it is known that the system will enforce Access Controls and Audit Controls then it can be connected to other systems that have also been assessed positively.
 In this way these systems only talk to other systems that also agree to enforce the common policies.
-This creates a basis for a chain of trust through accountability among all of the systems participating in the Decument
+This creates a basis for a chain of trust through accountability among all of the systems participating in the Document Sharing exchange.

-1195 a chain of trust through accountability among all of the systems participating in the Document Sharing exchange.
 The communications between these trusted systems is also encrypted.